 • Balancing historical accuracy with creative storytelling.

-This lecture is ideal for writers, family historians, and anyone interested in exploring the intersection of personal and historical narratives.
+This educational presentation is ideal for writers, family historians, and anyone interested in exploring the intersection of personal and historical narratives.

 Contact Lindsay for details!